Hurence/logisland/logisland-docs/plugins.rst

 How to extend LogIsland ?
 =======

-In this new tutorial we will learn how to create a custom log parser and how to run it inside log-island Docker container
+In this new tutorial we will learn how to create a custom log parser and how to run it inside logisland Docker container

 Maven setup